FierceHealthcare Names Gauss Surgical as One of Its 2019 “Fierce 15” Companies

 FierceHealthcare is the healthcare industry’s daily monitor, an email newsletter and web resource providing the latest news, articles, and resources related to healthcare organizations and providers, Medicare/Medicaid/CMS, policies & regulations, healthcare reform and more.
 More than 120,000 top healthcare professionals rely on FierceHealthcare for an insider briefing on the day’s top stories.
 Signup is free at www.fiercehealthcare.com/signup.

-About Triton Using computer vision and machine learning algorithms, Triton estimates blood loss in real time by analyzing images of surgical sponges and canisters taken with an iPad in the operating room.
-Triton has demonstrated that accurate, real time estimation of blood loss leads to early recognition of hemorrhage, reduced blood transfusions and shortened length of stay for patients.
+Using computer vision and machine learning algorithms, Triton estimates blood loss in real time by analyzing images of surgical sponges and canisters taken with an iPad in the operating room.
+Triton has demonstrated that accurate, real time estimation of blood loss may lead to early recognition of hemorrhage, reduced blood transfusions and shortened length of stay for patients.
 Triton is FDA cleared and CE marked and has been adopted by 50 hospitals in the US.
 Triton received a 2018 Apple Design Award, which recognizes the best in design, innovation and technology on Apple platforms.